Resources

 A Grace Disguised: How the Soul Grows through Loss, Jerry Sittser, 2004 (expanded edition).

 I have read Sittser’s book several times.
 Sittser’s own wife, daughter, and mother were killed in a car accident in 1991 leaving him and three surviving children.
-His honest struggle to understand his faith through suffering is rugged, truthful and challenging and I have been nourished through his writing in attempting to understand my own faith and its new landscape in light of Mack’s death.
+His honest struggle to understand his faith through suffering is rugged, truthful, and challenging and I have been nourished through his writing in attempting to understand my own faith and its new landscape in light of Mack’s death.

 A Grace Revealed: How God Redeems the Story of Your Life, Jerry Sittser, 2012.